 Below is a summary of our service changes for Fall 2021 and Winter (January) 2022 Session.
 If there are additional changes during the semester, they will be posted here.

-Access to the Library: In Fall 2021 the library is open only to students, faculty, and staff of Baruch College and CUNY School of Professional Studies due to a limit on seating capacity to provide sufficient social distancing.
+Access to the Library: In Fall 2021 and Winter 2022 Session the library is open only to students, faculty, and staff of Baruch College and CUNY School of Professional Studies due to a limit on seating capacity to provide sufficient social distancing.
 The Library keeps a running count of occupancy throughout the day.
 When the occupancy limit is reached no one may enter the library until someone exits.
 Users must comply with the University’s mask mandate.
 The fourth floor of the library is inaccessible at this time due to a book stack renovation project.

 Library Hours: The hours are posted on the library’s hours page.